Lai Chuanzhu: Second Sino-Japanese War (1936-1945)

 In November 1937 Lai was transferred to the New Fourth Army as the Director of the General Staff Office.
 In 1939, New Fourth Army Commander Ye Ting and Lai brought the army out of the Dabie Mountains to rendezvous at the Jiangbei regions.
 By October 1940, Lai was appointed as the central headquarters chief of staff.
 Following the New Fourth Army incident in 1941 and the consequent annihilation of the army, Lai was appointed as chief of staff to re-establish the New Fourth Army.
 Thereafter, Lai assisted other commanders (Chen Yi, Liu Shaoqi, Zhang Yunyi, Rao Shushi among others) at the Central Anti-Japanese Base Command which resisted Japanese occupation.

 Chinese Civil War (1945-1949)

 In October 1945, Lai was appointed as the Shandong Field Army's column political commissar.
 In September 1947, he took part in the Liaoshen Campaign as the political commissar for the sixth column of the Southwest Army (later became a field army).
 During the campaign, Hong Yongsheng and him flanked and surrounded the Nationalist army group led by Liao Yaoxiang.
 In November 1948, he was appointed as one of the Fourth Field Army's political commissar and led troops which besieged Beijing, forcing Fu Zuoyi to shift key troops to counter them.
-Following the capture of Guangzhou in 14 October, Lai was appointed the Guangdong military region's first deputy political commissar.
+Following the capture of Guangzhou on 14 October, Lai was appointed the Guangdong military region's first deputy political commissar.